 These are the best screen protector for the Galaxy Note 8.
 We’ll go over why you should buy one, and what to know before you choose tempered glass or a cheaper film.
 By choosing a high-quality glass protector you can keep your phone looking nice and new, and the screen scratch-free.

 With a big 6.3-inch curved display screen protection is highly recommended.
 Samsung’s phone is durable, but it’s far from scratch-proof.
 Additionally, the curved edges are more prone to damage than traditional displays.

-There are several styles of Note 8 screen protectors to choose from.
+There are several styles of Note 8 screen protectors available.
 Some are cheap films while others are expensive tempered glass.
+Others use a liquid UV curing process for an easy and perfect installation.
 We’ve found some priced under $8, and others for $12, which is much cheaper than the $200 plus it will cost to replace a damaged display.
-High-end reputable brands have more expensive options that cost upwards of $50.
+More popular or reputable brands offer protection too, and some of those cost up to $50 each.

 Even if you buy a case, we still suggest getting a screen protector.
-That’s because a case won’t protect your phone in a purse or pocket full of keys, or from life’s daily hazards.
-As more companies release protection we’ll add them to this list.
-For now, consider popular brands like GLEP, Spigen, or ZAGG’s InvisibleShield from our roundup below.
+That’s because a case won’t protect your phone in a purse, from a pocket full of keys, or against life’s daily hazards.
+We also have one that’s amazingly simple to install for those worried about that process too.
+So, consider protection from popular brands like GLEP, Spigen, or ZAGG’s InvisibleShield from our roundup below.

 4 Reasons Not to Install macOS Mojave & 10 Reasons You Should Install 10.14.1

 The macOS Mojave update could completely change how you use your Mac.
 Many users will want to install the free update...